Mrruraz/cms/README.md

-# Contianer-Management-System-Azure-
+# Container-Management-System-Azure-
 It is a simple Container Management System for my University assignment.
-Language include: PHP, HTML, CSS, SQL
+Language include: PHP, HTML, CSS, MySQL